tj-kim/Lab2/report.md

 ### Test Bench Explanation
 The purpose of the input conditioner is to take a signal from a button or switch and clean it up enough to be read without noise by the system.
 It also detects the rising edge and falling edge of the input signal and sends flags to other parts of the circuit based on these signals.
 In order to test the input conditioner, we looked at 3 cases.
 The first case was a test to see whether or not the circuit would let several inputs in short succession through the circuit.
-If the circuit had an output that wasnít zero, this test would fail.
+If the circuit had an output that wasn‚Äôt zero, this test would fail.
 Luckily, it passed, and showed that the counter and circuit works.
 The second case is when the button is not pressed long enough.
 For this, we sent an input signal in that was much shorter than the counter.
 If our input conditioner is working, we expect no output signal because it would have been interpreted as noise.
 The third case is a test to see if the rising edge and falling edge signals are actually synchronized with the output signal.
 To test this, we sent an input signal through the circuit and checked if the other signals matched when the output began/ended.
 This passed.

 ### Wait Time Analysis